katharsis-project/katharsis-docs/source/user-docs.rst

 Spring integration
 ------------------

-Katharsis provide a simple Spring Boot integration using a ``@Configuration`` annotated class ``KatharsisConfigV2``.
+Katharsis provides a simple Spring Boot integration using the ``@Configuration`` annotated class ``KatharsisConfigV2``.
-Using this class the only thing needed to allow Katharsis process requests is to configure parameters.
+Using this class, the only thing needed to allow Katharsis process requests is parameter configuration.
 An example ``application.properties`` file is presented below.

 .. code-block:: bash